cameronelliott/coturn-freeturn-proxy/README.md

-# coturn-redis-mysql-proxy
+# coturn-stats-receiver

-This acts as a coturn proxy in two ways: coturn-redis-userdb endpoint and coturn-redis-statsdb
+This acts as a Redis server in order to monitor Coturn bandwidth usage.